The Best Embedding Model For RAG is The One That Best Fits Your Data

 print(f"See results in Okareo app for embedding model {embedding_model_name}: {test_run_item.app_link}")

-After running above here are the results you will see in Okareo app:
+After running above, here are the results you will see in the Okareo app:

 The leftmost card tells us that the chances of the first result being relevant are about 66%, which is not great.
-If we consider the top 3 results (middle card), Accuracy and Recall improve to ~85%, and that’s better but still not great.
+If we consider the top 3 results (middle card), Accuracy and Recall improve to ~85%, which is a little better.
 These improve further to 93% if we consider the top 5 results (right card).
-Taking the top 5 results would make sense if we expected several relevant documents, say 2-3 for every question.
-But in this evaluation we are expecting an exact answer from a single document.
-In this case sending a context of 5 documents, 4 of which are not relevant is going to confuse the LLM trying to generate an answer to the user question.
-This has been shown repeatedly in research and practical implementations that LLMs get confused by a lot of irrelevant context, irrespective of the context window maximum.
+Taking the top 5 results would make sense if we expected several relevant documents, say 2–3 for every question; but in this evaluation, we are expecting an exact answer from a single document.
+In this case, sending a context of 5 documents, 4 of which are not relevant, is going to confuse the LLM trying to generate an answer to the user’s question.
+It has been shown repeatedly in research and practical implementations that LLMs get confused by a lot of irrelevant context, irrespective of the context window maximum.

 Is there a compromise?
 We will try gte-small model from Alibaba DAMO Academy.
 It's fairly compact (120 MB memory) and something you can run locally.